kampro/kampro.github.io/_drafts/2019-08-14-whats-new-in-swift.md

 }
 {% endhighlight %}

 As we can see there is a duplicated code, this is a bad practice.
-To solve this problem we can use a new `@propertyWrapper` annotation, later on we will be able to mark our properties with a just created custom annotation to apply the accessors.
+To solve this problem we can use a new `@propertyWrapper` annotation, later on, we will be able to mark our properties with a just created custom annotation to apply the accessors.
 For example

 {% highlight swift %}
 @propertyWrapper